Along the Terrace of the Lions in Delos

 One of the maze-like alleys inside D’Lucky Garden Inn – Puerto Princesa, Palawan

-The following morning, they would report that while they enjoyed the food at the restaurant stop before they took the boat for the firefly watching, just a few of them showed up and failed to dazzle with their fireworks as it briefly rained during the trip.
+Mat had sent a text message to inform me that we both were already asleep when they returned from their trip by 9:30.
+They would report the following morning that while they enjoyed the food at the restaurant stop before they took the boat for the firefly watching, just a few of them showed up and failed to dazzle with their fireworks as it briefly rained during the trip.

 Day 5 – Feb.
 9, 2017 – (Thursday): Puerto Princesa Airport in 3 Minutes

-The young couple at the zipline experience inside Mitra Ranch, PP, PalawanEntrance to the former Mitra family residence in Palawan.
+Entrance to the former Mitra family residence in Palawan.
 It is now a family-run museum.

-With renewed spirits after being in bed for almost 18 hours since we arrived, I decided to look around the place after a hearty breakfast of ‘cornsilog‘ (corned beef hash, fried egg, and fried rice).
+With renewed spirits after being in bed for almost 18 hours since we arrived, I decided to look around the place after a hearty breakfast of ‘cornisilog‘ (corned beef hash, fried egg, and fried rice).
 My bum stomach had markedly improved after the continuous intake of the electrolyte mix, cold Sprite, and Diatabs.

-A nipa hut at the middle of the D’ Lucky Garden Inn’s interior gardenProbably the owner himself was the chief landscaping architect of the entire place
+A nipa hut at the middle of the D’ Lucky Garden Inn’s interior garden

-Ruby, Johan & Mat at Puerto Princesa airport’s boarding gateMalaysian-owned Air Asia planes at Puerto Princesa airport
+Ruby, Johan & Mat at Puerto Princesa airport’s boarding gate

 During our short trip to Siem Reap to marvel at the spectacular temples in the Angkor complex – Angkor Wat is just the centerpiece in this massive Khmer kingdom- we learned not only about the ancient past but also how young Cambodians look up to the future.
 Thanks to our young ‘tuk-tuk‘ driver, Lam Lot, and the universality of the English language.

-Educated by Buddhist monks, Lam Lot is the epitome of the new breed of young Cambodians who are determined to not only forget the grim yet not-so-distant past and focus on the now but are also willing to embrace new technologies.
+Educated by Buddhist monks, Lam Lot is the epitome of the new breed of young Cambodians who are determined to not only forget the grim, yet not-so-distant past and focus on the now but are also willing to embrace new technologies.

 During the Pol Pot regime, simply being an intellectual was already a death sentence.
 These days, thanks to the Internet and the tourism boom, young Cambodians are much more aware of what’s going on in and outside of their country and are also willing to step up to the plate to propel their country forward.